Frequently Asked Questions about the Adoption Tax Credit

 Can I claim the credit for a failed adoption?

 Yes if it is a U.S. adoption and you had qualified adoption expenses.
 It is treated as a non-finalized adoption, and you must wait one year after you incur the expenses.
-So, if you had expenses for an adoption in 2011 but the adoption has failed, you claim them with your 2012 taxes filed in early 2013.
+So, if you had expenses for an adoption in 2015 but the adoption has failed, you claim them with your 2016 taxes, typically filed in early 2017.

-I had a failed U.S. adoption but later adopted successfully.
+I had a failed U.S. adoption of a child but later adopted a child successfully.
 Can I claim the credit twice?

 No. The instructions for Form 8839 state: